Gizmo707/03---Clean-Data---Project/README.md

 -------
 The objective of this project is to obtain a tidy data set containing means and standard deviation for 30 subjects while performing six activities:

-1.- WALKING
+1. WALKING
-2.- WALKING_UPSTAIRS
+2. WALKING_UPSTAIRS
-3.- WALKING_DOWNSTAIRS
+3. WALKING_DOWNSTAIRS
-4.- SITTING
+4. SITTING
-5.- STANDING
+5. STANDING
-6.- LAYING
+6. LAYING

 The original dataset was obtained from
 	https://d396qusza40orc.cloudfront.net/getdata/projectfiles/UCI%20HAR%20Dataset.zip
 while the data description can be found at
 	http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Between 36 and 95 sets of features were collected for subjects when performing each activity.
-For this project only variables (features) containing one of the string "Mean", "mean" or "std" were selected reducing the number of features from 561 to 86.
+For this project, only variables (features) containing one of the string "Mean", "mean" or "std" were selected reducing the number of features from 561 to 86.
 The resulting dataset provides the average of the values of means and standard deviations for each subject performing each activity, that is 180 observations of the remaining 86 variables (plus two to identify subject and activity)

 The R processing script
 -----------------------